#1 of 34 Places to Visit in Delhi-City

 Travel Tips: This is UNESCO World Heritage Site.

 At a distance of 4 km from New Delhi Railway Station, The Red Fort or the Lal Qila is one of the best historical places in Delhi situated on the western bank of the River Yamuna.
 This grand fort is a UNESCO World Heritage Site in Delhi, from where the prime minister addresses the nation every year on Independence Day (15 August).
 It is located in the center of Delhi and houses a number of museums.
-It is one of the best places to visit in Delhi and also the face of Delhi Tourism.
+It is one of the best places to visit in Delhi and also one of the top attractions you must include in Golden Triangle tour.

 The Red Fort was built by Shah Jahan between 1638 and 1648.
 The Fort was built when Shah Jahan transferred his capital from Agra to Delhi.
 The fort is better planned than the Agra Fort and was the residence of the Mughal emperor of India for nearly 200 years, until 1857.
 It was originally called as Quila-i-Mubarak, meaning the blessed fort, as it was the royal residence of Mughals.